Bahamas Democratic Movement: Prime Minister blocked from entering Parliament

 On 24 March 2005, Stuart and Smith again dominated the national news when they briefly prevented Prime Minister Perry Christie from accessing the House of Assembly.
 It was a dramatic end to a protest taking place in the immediate vicinity of the Parliament against the government's move to bring a resolution to Parliament, giving a government Member of Parliament (MP) more time to appeal a bankruptcy order against them.
 The BDM claimed that the government would be abusing its constitutional authority in passing the resolution.
 This argument had its basis on a requirement, in the Constitution of The Bahamas, that any MP who is declared bankrupt by the Courts must vacate his or her seat in the Parliament.
 Stuart and Smith were again arrested in the wake of the incident but the pair has yet to be charged before the Bahamian courts.

 Party dissolved

 On 13 April 2011, the party dissolved its constitution to join forces with the then-governing Free National Movement led by Rt.
 Hon Hubert Ingraham.
 Stuart contested the Bamboo town Seat for the Free National Movement but fell short by 340 votes of a win over Renward Wells.
 Six months after joining the Free National Movement, Stuart left the party because he didn't believe in the new leadership of the party under Hubert Minnis.

 Party revived

 On 6 July 2020, after nine years outside of the political arena, Cassius Stuart expressed the need for the party to return to the political scene.
 Much like before, the party claims that there is no clear direction for the country on the part of the government and has been critical of Hubert Minnis, claiming he shows weak national leadership.
+Stuart was the party leader and Ivan Thompson was announced as the chairman.